Robert Kanigher: The Bronze Age

 Reuniting with Andru, Kanigher co-created the "Rose & The Thorn" backup feature in Superman's Girl Friend, Lois Lane #105 (October 1970).
 Kanigher wrote two stories for Marvel Comics: "Weep for a Lost Nightmare" in Iron Man #44 (Jan.
 1972) and "Running for Love" in Our Love Story #19 (Oct.
 1972).
 Kanigher returned as writer-editor of the Wonder Woman title with issue #204 (Jan.–Feb.
 1973) and restored the character's powers and traditional costume.
 In 1974, drawing on a classic novel, he introduced Rima the Jungle Girl to the DC Universe in her own title.
 Kanigher and Kubert created Ragman in the first issue (Aug.–Sept.
 1976) of that character's short-lived ongoing series.

 Around 1977, Kanigher taught for a year at the Joe Kubert School of Cartoon and Graphic Art.

 Kanigher was still working for DC into the early 1980s, most notably on the Creature Commandos feature in Weird War Tales.
 When told the comic was being canceled, Kanigher wrote a one-page Creature Commandos story where the team of military superhumans and himself were rocketed off into space.
+In 1986, he returned at Marvel to write Death is a Dutchman! in Savage Tales #7 (Oct.
+1986).